 Diseases brought by the colonists started to ravage the Native American population.
 By 1650, about 90 percent of the Native Americans living in New England died due to disease.

-Growing resentment between Native Americans and settlers eventually led to King Phillip’s War in 1675, which completely wiped out the Wampanoag and Narragansett tribes.
+Growing resentment between Native Americans and settlers eventually led to King Phillip’s War in 1675, which decimated the Wampanoag and Narragansett tribes.
 The Native Americans that survived the war either fled to the west or surrendered and were sold into slavery.

 While the Native American population declined, the number of colonists flourished.
 By 1676, Boston had 4,000 residents.

 The colonists continued to build up the city, constructing its first post office in 1639, the first bank in 1674 and published its first American newspaper in 1690 titled “Publick Occurrences: Both Foreign and Domestick.”